 While the error itself could be innocent, the effects could be devastating.
 Medication errors could lead to deadly allergic reactions, more illness, or even a dangerous drug interaction.
 Consider the following: A patient is suffering from a serious infection.
 The physician prescribes the proper antibiotic, but fails to verify the dose – giving the patient too little of the antibiotic.
 The patient’s infection becomes worse, and the patient then enters sepsis and dies.
 Because the physician failed to prescribe the proper dose, the patient was not properly treated.
 Had he or she taken the time to verify the dosing instructions, the patient’s infection would have cleared up, and probably would have survived; thus, this negligence leads to a medical malpractice or wrongful death suit.

 Just because you received the wrong medication does not mean that you have a valid malpractice claim.
 Instead, you must show that the physician could have avoided the error, that the error led to harm, and that you suffered damages (such as the costs of further, unnecessary treatments).
 Then, you will need to take your claim to a qualified Connecticut medical malpractice attorney.
 An attorney can file a suit on your behalf and represent your claim in court – ensuring that you get the compensation deserved for your injuries.

 Contact Berkowitz and Hanna LLC today to schedule your no-obligation consultation.
-Call us at 866-479-7909 or contact us online to get started.
+Contact us online to get started.